FarshidNooshi/TensorFlow-Notebooks/README.md

 # Tensorflow notebooks

-This repository hosts my extra works and projects in the field of Machine Learning and deep-learning problems with the **TensorFlow platform**. the repository contains several folders in which each of them is for an specific course(or specialization) or project
+This repository hosts my extra works and projects in the field of Machine Learning and deep-learning problems with the **TensorFlow platform**. the repository contains several folders in which each of them is for an specific course(or specialization) or project.

 ## Tensorflow Developer